-Further background information on the relative concentrations of radionuclides is gained from the sampling and analysis of foods, particularly milk, crops and meat.
+Further background information on the relative concentrations of radionuclides is gained from the sampling and analysis of foods, particularly milk and crops.
 Freshwater, rain and airborne particulates are also analysed to add to the understanding of radionuclide intakes by the population via ingestion and inhalation and as general indicators of the state of the environment.

-Milk sampling took place at dairies throughout the UK in 2010.
+Milk sampling took place at dairies throughout the UK in 2011.
 Samples were taken monthly and data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom Treaty to allow comparison with those from other EU Member States (e.g. Joint Research Centre, 2009).

 Other food sampling complements the regional dairy programme described above.
 Crop samples were taken from locations throughout the UK.
 The results are used to give an indication of background levels of radioactive contamination from naturally-occurring and man-made sources (nuclear weapon tests and Chernobyl fallout) for comparison with samples collected from around nuclear sites.
-In 2010, sampling exercises were undertaken at ports because food consignments had triggered the radiation screening equipment.
+In 2011, surveillance of food at ports of entry using radiation screening equipment continued.
+Where screening and subsequent sample analysis shows levels which conflict with EU food standards, consignments are removed from the UK market.

-Freshwater used for the supply of drinking water was sampled throughout England, Northern Ireland, Scotland and Wales (Figure 8.2 of the main text).
+Freshwater used for the supply of drinking water was sampled throughout England, Northern Ireland, Scotland and Wales.
 Regular measurements of radioactivity in air and rain water were also made.
 The UK provides information from these programmes of work to the EC under Article 36 of the Euratom Treaty.